Miners/MinusAPI/REST_API.markdown

 -------------
 A call returns the below HttpResponse.

-	{"editor_id": "ej0rg", "reader_id": "vodiX5"}
+	{"editor_id": "eBYwRX", "reader_id": "eBYwRX"}

-The gallery can be viewed via http://min.us/mvodiX5 or http://minus.com/mvodiX5.
+The gallery can be viewed via http://min.us/meBYwRX or http://minus.com/meBYwRX (by adding an **m** before the reader_id).
-Galleries can now longer be edited in any browser via their editor_id.
-As of v2.06, Only the owner of the gallery can use the editor_id in the various "edit" APIs (such as UploadItem) to make changes to the gallery.
+Galleries can no longer be edited in any browser via their editor_id.
+As of v2.06, the gallery owner can use the editor_id in the various "edit" APIs (such as UploadItem) to make changes to the gallery, as long as a valid cookie is given along with the request.
+The reader_id can also be used instead of the editor_id in any of the Edit APIs.

 UploadItem
 ===================